 The result is you end up having ten things delivered to your front door that you don’t need, and a huge credit card bill to match.

 The number one thing that helped me kick the “zombie” shopping habit was to unsubscribe from all the store’s emails.
 The easiest thing you can do is to stop the temptation.
-Sites like Groupon and Ibotta are great, but not if they are making you spend money you don’t have.
+Sites like Groupon and apps like Ibotta are great, but not if they are making you spend money you don’t have.

 Look for other ways to distract yourself.
 Try picking up a new hobby that you can do from home, or join a book club.
 After discovering my love for hiking, I feel more rewarded from a day of exploring the outdoors than I did from spending out of habit.